 - One of the most important things is does the realtor work with reputable lawyers and subcontractors to refer you to?

-I cannot stress enough work with a professional and you will have a good experience and will be happy with your purchase of your own piece of Paradise!
+I cannot stress enough how important it is to work with a professional.
+You will have a good experience and will be happy with the purchase of your own piece of Paradise.

-I am also proud to write that I am a member of Both Association as well as a past Board member of the Costa Rica Global Association of Realtors
+I am also proud that I am a member of BOTH Costa Rica real estate associations as well as a past Board member of the Costa Rica Global Association of Realtors

 Should I Rent First?

-Many web sites make the point that you should rent in Costa Rica for a while, to make sure you like it before you buy.
-I cannot argue this point, because Costa Rica is not for everyone but of course you know what opinions are like, ever body has one and this are mostly written by people that want to rent their property or from their property management company.
-Personally, I look at it this, why spend money that could be going toward ownership and equity in real state as it is an investment, renting is not and you have nothing to show for it.
+Many websites make the point that you should rent in Costa Rica for a while, to make sure you like it before you buy.
+It's true that Costa Rica is not for everyone, but of course you know what opinions are like - everybody has one and these are most often written by people who want to rent you their property, or from a property management company.
+Personally, I look at it like this: why spend money that could be going toward ownership and equity in a real state investment?
+Renting is not owning and you have nothing to show for it.

-Let me give you a few Pros and Con to renting first before you decide to Purchase if that is your desire.
+Let me give you a few Pros and Cons to renting:

 - You are not paying the property taxes, which by the way are very low here.